LMSBioinformatics/mrclms.bioinfo.io/README.md

 The Bioinformatics team provides ad-hoc training for biologists as well as training courses covering topics such as ChIP-seq analysis, data visualisation etc.

-All course material is made publicly available and in the new year (*2015*), the core will be running training for basic ChIP-seq and RNA-seq analysis.
-For details on upcoming courses see our [Github site](https://github.com/ThomasCarroll/bioinformatics-training) or contact Thomas Carroll (thomas.carroll@csc.mrc.ac.uk).
+All course material is made publicly available and in the new year (*2018*), the core will be running training for basic ChIP-seq and RNA-seq analysis.
+For details on upcoming courses see our [Github site](https://github.com/ThomasCarroll/bioinformatics-training) or contact Mohammad Mahdi Karimi (mahdi.karimi@lms.mrc.ac.uk).

 > Current training material can be found at
 > https://github.com/ThomasCarroll/bioinformatics-training